-The Wolper Law Firm Also Represents Honest Financial Advisors In Miami In Regulatory, Employment And Compliance Matters
+The Wolper Law Firm, P.A.
+Also Represents Honest Financial Advisors In Miami In Regulatory, Employment And Compliance Matters

-The Wolper Law Firm understands that many Financial Advisors in Miami are honest, thoughtful and diligent students of the financial markets.
+The Wolper Law Firm, P.A. understands that many Financial Advisors in Miami are honest, thoughtful and diligent students of the financial markets.
 Many Financial Advisors provide comprehensive guidance to their customers and are “value added.”
 Notwithstanding their efforts, Financial Advisors may still find themselves with regulatory or compliance problems.

 Separately, when a Miami Financial Advisor becomes at odds with his or her employing brokerage firm, it is necessary that an attorney is consulted and retained.
 This often occurs when the brokerage firm eliminates a line of business that is crucial to the Financial Advisors’ financial well-being.
 It also occurs when the brokerage firm makes promises to Financial Advisors in order to lure them from competitors.
 These promises can include money, assistants, or access to certain trading desks and products.
 If the brokerage firm retracts its promises, and leaves the Financial Advisor in an untenable position, counseling with a securities attorney at an early stage is critical.
 This conduct by the employing brokerage firm may constitute a violation of the employment laws, including anti-discrimination statutes, and wage and hour statutes.
 It may also rise to the level of constructive discharge or wrongful termination.

-The Wolper Law Firm can help counsel Financial Advisors regarding disputes with their employing brokerage firm and, if necessary, litigate your employment case through the trial phase.
-If you are a Financial Advisor in Miami, and you have regulatory, compliance or employment issues or disputes, contact the Wolper Law Firm for a free consultation and case assessment.
+The Wolper Law Firm, P.A. can help counsel Financial Advisors regarding disputes with their employing brokerage firm and, if necessary, litigate your employment case through the trial phase.
+If you are a Financial Advisor in Miami, and you have regulatory, compliance or employment issues or disputes, contact the Wolper Law Firm, P.A. for a free consultation and case assessment.

 Schedule a Free Consultation with a Miami Securities Litigation & Arbitration Attorney

-If you or your loved one has suffered investment losses in Miami or the surrounding area, and you believe a stockbroker or financial advisor is to blame, please contact the Wolper Law Firm as soon as possible.
+If you or your loved one has suffered investment losses in Miami or the surrounding area, and you believe a stockbroker or financial advisor is to blame, please contact the Wolper Law Firm, P.A. as soon as possible.